godaddy/gasket/packages/gasket-cli/docs/presets.md

 ## Background

-Much like [babel presets], Gasket presets allow common plugins to be grouped and loaded together.
-They serve 2 purposes: to serve as codified sets of plugins, and to facilitate rapid creation of Gasket application.
+Similar to [babel presets], Gasket presets allow you to group and load common plugins together.
+They serve two primary purposes: to serve as codified sets of plugins and to facilitate the rapid creation of Gasket applications.

-At GoDaddy, we have presets specifically tailored with internal sets of plugins, making maintaining standards around authentication, style, analytics, and more significantly easier.
+At GoDaddy, we have presets specifically tailored with internal sets of plugins, making it significantly easier to maintain standards around authentication, style, analytics, and more.

-See the [naming conventions] for how to best name a preset, ensuring that Gasket's plugin engine properly resolves it.
+Refer to the [naming conventions] for the best practices in naming a preset, ensuring that Gasket's plugin engine properly resolves it.

 ## Composition

-The anatomy of a preset is very simple.
-In its most basic form, it should have an index JavaScript file, which can just export an empty object, and a `package.json` file with dependencies of Gasket plugins.
+The structure of a preset is straightforward.
+In its most basic form, it should consist of an index JavaScript file, which can export an empty object, and a `package.json` file listing the dependencies of Gasket plugins.

 For example, a `package.json` file may look like: